emamHamada/collection-of-use-codes/README.md

 # collection-of-use-codes
-how to use shaired prefrences ?
+how to use shaired prefrences? how to use json data file and sirelization?